 When considering options to deliver additional network capability, we must balance the need to develop the network in a way that is efficient, coordinated and economical, and minimises impacts on people and places.

-National Grid ESO lead an annual process which looks at network capability requirements with input from Transmission Owners.
+The National Energy System Operator (NESO) leads an annual process that looks at network capability requirements with input from Transmission Owners.
 This process identifies deficiencies in the future network and provides cost effective solutions to rectify those, in line with the framework set by government and Ofgem, the regulator.

 Nationally Significant Infrastructure Projects (NSIPs) are major infrastructure developments in England and Wales.
 These include projects such as power plants, large renewable energy projects, new airports, airport extensions and major road projects.